This video learning tool will:

 Michael Slind is senior editor of Stanford Social Innovation Review.
 He has extensive experience as a writer, editor, and publishing professional.
 Slind is coauthor, with Boris Groysberg, of Talk, Inc.: How Trusted Leaders Use Conversation to Power Their Organizations (Harvard Business Review Press, 2012).
 Previously, he worked at Harvard Business School, where he wrote widely used case studies on corporate strategy and entrepreneurial management.
 Earlier in his career, he served as managing editor and as a senior editor at Fast Company magazine.

-Senior Editor, Stanford Social Innovation Review
+Former Senior Editor, Stanford Social Innovation Review